paazmaya/WP-Member-Register/readme.txt

 Member register offers a way to keep the information of the members organised.

-The personal information is stored and if the given member has been registered to use Wordpress via Wordpress user, they can change their personal settings.
+The personal information is stored and if the given member has been registered to use WordPress via WordPress user, they can change their personal settings.
 Also martial art grades and membership payments are stored.

 == Installation ==

-As any other Wordpress plugin:
+As any other WordPress plugin:

 1. Upload folder `member-register` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress